nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
 * Swap to Arahabaki and keep Tetrakarn up, rush whenever you have free turns
-* If you have the Laksmi w/ Ice Break you can it with Arahabaki's Repel Ice for big damage
+* If you have the Laksmi w/ Ice Break you can use it with Arahabaki's Repel Ice for big damage

 Take Yukari, Akihiko, Mitsuru (in that order)